-1. Academic performance measured in several ways (e.g., F in one course, GPA, credit hours attempted/earned), full or part time status, and duration of stop-out.
-Academic
+- 1. Academic performance measured in several ways (e.g., F in one course, GPA, credit hours attempted/earned), full or part time status, and duration of stop-out.
+Academic performance is critical in the first year, and a large percentage of stop-outs occur right after. - 2.

-1 See www.collegeportraits.org.

-- performance is critical in the first year, and a large percentage of stop-outs occur right after then. - 2.
 Structural factors may include financial status and unmet need, amount of work hours, commuting time. - 3.
 Non-cognitive factors are perseverance, academic mindset, resilience, and motivation.

-External factors play a role and cover high school preparation, especially in math and writing, number of other institutions attended, and other responsibilities such as family caregiving and dependents.
+External factors play a role and cover high school preparation, especially in math and writing, number of other institutions attended, and other responsibilities, such as family caregiving and dependents.